ethereum/go-ethereum/content/docs/getting_started/Installing-Geth.md

 These commands install the core Geth software and the following developer tools: `clef`, `devp2p`, `abigen`, `bootnode`, `evm`, `rlpdump` and `puppeth`.

-The full list of command line options can be viewed [here][geth-cl-options] or in the terminal by running `geth --help`.
+The full list of command line options can be viewed [here](/content/docs/fundamentals/Command-Line-Options.md) or in the terminal by running `geth --help`.

 Updating an existing Geth installation to the latest version can be achieved by stopping the node and running the following commands: